 In this example, the renamed file (newfile) is placed in /usr/fred, because it’s the first directory specified in the search list.

-See Environment Variables for more information about setting search list logicals on your operating system.
+See Setting environment variables and initialization settings for more information about setting search list logicals on your operating system.

 If you don’t specify an extension in your file specification, Synergy DBL assumes one.
 The default extension depends on the command or statement with which you are using your file specification.
 For example, on a compiler command line, the Synergy compiler assumes .dbl is the extension of your source file.
 Refer to the specific command or statement you are using to find out what filename extension is assigned.